It’s all available online!!

 For all your Keto desserts you’re going to want to use unsweetened cocoa powder.
 A good quality one goes a long way.
 I use it in my dessert recipes right from the tiramisu to the chocolate almond flour cake.
 I’m currently using a dutch processed cocoa powder that my wife picked up on our last trip to Bangkok.
 I would recommend buying either the Hershey’s cocoa powder or the one that is made by Urban Platter.
 Both will suffice.

 This is the issue for a lot of people switching over to Keto.
 Most of them cannot find the right sweetener that works as a sugar replacement.
 The truth is nothing will ever be sugar.
 It’s best to get over that fact and it will make the transition easier.
 It took me a long time to get used to Keto sweeteners.
 There are many good options.
 I personally have moved over to Sukrin Gold for most of my baking.
 However I get this from the UK, which is also where I got some Monkfruit sweetener from.
 But for my daily use I use Stevia.
-This is the best one for me, I drink 1 drop of it in my coffee, it doesn’t have a bitter aftertaste and it’s great.
+This was the best one for me, I used to drink 1 drop of it in my coffee, it doesn’t have a bitter aftertaste and it’s great.
 I also use it to make many of my Keto desserts.
 I also used Zevic’s powdered stevia for a while which wasn’t bad either.
+But then I switched over to Pluck Stevia which was also great, no bitter aftertaste.
+Now I am using Bliss Of The Earth Stevia which was recommended by a friend and I find it’s the best one for me to use in my coffee.
+It’s also not bad for baking.
+However given the choice I use Erythritol for baking since it’s almost a 1:1 for sugar.

 We don’t get 100% chocolate in India.
 At least I haven’t seen it.
 So I rely quite a bit on Lindt 85% and Lindt 90% for my baking.
 These do have some sugar but not enough to kick you out of Keto when used in a dish and divided over multiple servings.
 I’m not a huge fan of eating these chocolates as they are because I find them bitter.
 If I do buy chocolate to eat I normally get some sugar free chocolate from Zevic.
 Even though it’s a stevia sweetened chocolate it has a fair amount of carbs so just eat in moderation.